Panama Canal fence

-The Panama Canal fence was a separation barrier built by the United States in the Panama Canal Zone that divided the Republic of Panama into two separate sections.
-The Canal Zone, primarily consisting of the Panama Canal, was a strip of land running from the Pacific Ocean to the Caribbean.
-The fence, also called “Fence of Shame” and "another Berlin Wall” portrayed the centre of geopolitical and diplomatic turmoil between the United States and the Republic of Panama.
-Some evidences suggest construction, breaking and repairs of the fence while others including many aerial photographs and Life magazine (January 24, 1964) confirm that there was no such physical barrier between the Canal Zone and Panama.
+The Panama Canal fence is a term used for a variety of barriers built by the United States in the Panama Canal Zone to control movement in the zone for a variety of enforcement purposes.
+The Canal Zone, primarily consisting of the Panama Canal, a strip of land running from the Pacific Ocean to the Caribbean that was administered by the United States to various degrees until 1999.
+The fence was occasionally dubbed a “fence of shame” and "another Berlin Wall” by those opposed to continued United States presence and control of the Canal Zone.

 Background

 Panama gained independence from Colombia with the assistance of the United States and was recognized as a separate state in 1903.
 Diplomatic relations were established on November 13, 1903 between the United States and Panama.
 Both countries signed the Hay-Bunau-Varilla treaty.
 The treaty provided the United States with sovereignty over the Canal Zone.
 In exchange, the Republic of Panama received a $10 million payment and additional annual payments which began with the opening of the canal.
 In addition to this purchase from Panama, the United States bought the title to all lands in the Canal Zone, including a payment of $40 million to the French Canal Company for their properties.

-Amid much resentment among Panamanians, the treaty granted the Canal Zone, a strip 5 miles (8.0 km) wide on each side of the Panama Canal, in perpetuity to the United States to build, manage, strengthen and defend an inter-oceanic canal.
-The Canal Zone which became a U.S. territory and had its own police, post offices, courts, television and radio stations.
+The treaty granted the Canal Zone, a strip 5 miles (8.0 km) wide on each side of the Panama Canal, in perpetuity to the United States to build, manage, strengthen and defend an inter-oceanic canal.
+The Canal Zone became a U.S. territory and had its own police, post offices, courts, television and radio stations.
+The approval of the treaty was a matter of significant and the continued existence of the canal became a matter of significant popular disapproval among Panamanian nationalists.

-The Panama Canal fence, dubbed as “Fence of Shame” and "The other Berlin Wall”. was the demarcation line between the Canal Zone and Republic of Panama.